linuxlawson/2FA-Options/README.md

 <br>

-**Note:** If you want to use KeePassXC as your Authenticator App,
+**Good Tutorial** for using KeePassXC as your Authenticator App: [KeePassXC Tutorial](https://www.linux.org/threads/in-depth-tutorial-how-to-set-up-2fa-totp-with-keepassxc-aegis-and-authy.36577/)
-here is a good tutorial for doing that: [KeePassXC Tutorial](https://www.linux.org/threads/in-depth-tutorial-how-to-set-up-2fa-totp-with-keepassxc-aegis-and-authy.36577/)